realodix/dessert-dev/README.md

 ## Writing Tests

-Realodix Dessert offers you 4 functions to write your tests:
+Realodix Dessert offers several functions to write your test:

 - `Assert::that($actual)`
 - `Check::that($actual)`